build-on-aws/content/posts/a-gentle-introduction-to-kubernetes/index.md

 7. ConfigMaps and Secrets: ConfigMaps and Secrets are used to manage configuration data and sensitive information, like passwords or API keys.

 ### Kubernetes under the hood
 At its core, Kubernetes is a complex system of interacting components that work together to manage containerized applications.
-When a user deploys an application to Kubernetes, the system creates a set of objects that define how the application should be run.
+When a user deploys an application to Kubernetes, the system creates a set of objects that define how the application should run.
 These objects are then scheduled onto a set of nodes in the Kubernetes cluster, which are responsible for running the actual containers that make up the application.
 Kubernetes monitors these objects and nodes, making decisions about when to scale the application, how to route traffic to it, and how to recover from failures.
 Under the hood, Kubernetes relies on a number of different technologies, including etcd for distributed state management, the Kubernetes API for communication between components, and various network plugins for managing communication between containers and nodes.
 All of these components work together to provide a powerful and flexible platform for running containerized applications at scale.

 ### Benefits of Kubernetes
 1. Scalability: Kubernetes allows you to easily scale your applications up or down in response to changes in demand, making it easy to handle traffic spikes and ensure that your applications remain responsive.

 2. Fault tolerance: Kubernetes has built-in features for automatic failover and recovery, which helps ensure that your applications remain available even in the face of failures or downtime.

-3. Resource optimization: Kubernetes uses advanced scheduling algorithms to make efficient use of the underlying infrastructure, ensuring that resources are allocated where they are needed most.

-4. Portability: Kubernetes provides a consistent development and deployment environment, which makes it easy to move applications between different environments, such as development, testing, and production.
+3. Portability: Kubernetes provides a consistent development and deployment environment, which makes it easy to move applications between different environments, such as development, testing, and production.

-5. Flexibility: Kubernetes supports a wide range of container runtimes, including Docker and containerd, and can run on a variety of different platforms, including on-premises data centers, public cloud providers, and hybrid cloud environments.
+4. Flexibility: Kubernetes supports a wide range of container runtimes, including Docker and containerd, and can run on a variety of different platforms, including on-premises data centers, public cloud providers, and hybrid cloud environments.

-6. Community: Kubernetes is open source and has a large and active community of developers, which means it's constantly evolving and improving with new features and capabilities.
+5. Community: Kubernetes is open source and has a large and active community of developers, which means it's constantly evolving and improving with new features and capabilities.

 ## Introduction to AWS EKS
 AWS EKS is a managed service that provides a fully-managed Kubernetes control plane on AWS.
 With EKS, you don't need to manage the control plane yourself, as AWS takes care of this for you.
 Instead, you can focus on deploying and managing your applications using Kubernetes.